odoo/documentation/website/publish/multi_website.rst

 ================================

-The customer experience can be customized very deeply thanks to the menu
+The customer experience can be customized very profoundly thanks to the menu
 \*Customize\*.
 All the visual options available there are specific to each website.
 Go through the different pages to adapt them to this new audience.
-Focus on workflows and automatic pages (eCommerce checkout, blogs, events, etc.) as the number of available options is higher there.
+Focus on workflows, and automatic pages (eCommerce checkout, blogs, events, etc.) as the number of available options is higher there.

 .. image:: media/multi_website08.png